 In this example, sate objects are created only when needed and destroyed afterwards.
 This approach allows you to create and destroy state objects dynamically based on fan’s state.

-Back to super node: Behavioural Patterns
+Back to parent page: Behavioural Patterns